core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the group uses (also) the group mode, the public key algorithm is the signature algorithm used in the group.
 If the group uses only the pairwise mode, the public key algorithm is the pairwise key agreement algorithm.

 If CWTs {{RFC8392}} or CWT claim sets {{I-D.ietf-rats-uccs}} are used as credential format, the public key algorithm is described by a COSE key type and related Key Type Parameters.
-If X.509 certificates {{RFC7925}} or C509 {{I-D.ietf-cose-cbor-encoded-cert}} certificates are used as credential format, the public key algorithm is described by the SubjectPublicKeyInfoAlgorithm structure.
+If X.509 certificates {{RFC7925}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}} are used as credential format, the public key algorithm is described by the SubjectPublicKeyInfoAlgorithm structure.

 Public keys are also used to derive pairwise keys (see {{key-derivation-pairwise}}) and are included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}).
-For both such cases, an endpoint MUST treat every involved public key as opaque data, without any re-coding of the binary representation made available to other endpoints, possibly through a designated trusted source (e.g., a Group Manager).
+For both such cases, an endpoint MUST treat every involved public key as opaque data, i.e., by considering the same binary representation made available to other endpoints, possibly through a designated trusted source (e.g., a Group Manager).

+For example, an X.509 certificate would be provided as its direct binary serialization.
+If C509 certificates or CWTs are used as credential format, they would be provided as binary serialization of a (possibly tagged) CBOR array.
+If a CWT claim set is used as credential format, it would be provided as binary serialization of a CBOR map.

 ## Pairwise Keys ## {#sec-derivation-pairwise}